 September 13 – 29, 2018

-$9,295.00 (per person, double occupancy) includes five domestic flights in China; two trains; all hotels; meals as noted in the brochure; gratuities to guides and drivers; entry fees; and land transportation.
+$9,695.00 (per person, double occupancy) includes four domestic flights in China; two high-speed trains; all hotels; meals as noted in the brochure; gratuities to guides and drivers; entry fees; and land transportation.

-Cost Does Not Include: International airfare to/from Xi’an; The tax-deductible check for $150.00 written to the “British Library/International Dunhuang Project”; passport or visa fees (approx. $275pp); airport taxes; food, alcoholic beverages and other drinks not on the regular menu; laundry; excess baggage charges; telephone, fax or email charges; or other items of a personal nature.
+Cost Does Not Include: International airfare to/from Xi’an, China; The donation check for $150.00 to a project we designate; passport or visa fees (approximately $275 per person); airport taxes; food, alcoholic beverages and other drinks not on the regular menu; laundry; excess baggage charges; telephone, fax or email charges; or other items of a personal nature.

 Fuel Surcharges: Far Horizons must pass on price increases when additional fuel charges are levied.

-A deposit of $500.00 to Far Horizons and a separate check for $150.00 to British Library/International Dunhuang Project is required upon making your reservation, along with a completed and signed registration form.
-Upon receipt of your deposit and a completed registration form, you will be sent travel information to assist you with planning for the trip.
+A deposit of $500.00 is required along with your completed and signed registration form.
+Upon receipt of your deposit and completed registration form, you will be sent a reading list and a tour bulletin containing travel information.
 Final payment is due 90 days prior to departure.
 Click here to download our Registration Form.

 Cancellation and Refunds